The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Data Construction

 \subsection{Replication package}

 All code that produced the artifacts cited in this paper is in the repository at [1] \url{https://github.com/philippdubach/polymarket-microstructure}, archived for replication under DOI \texttt{10.5281/zenodo.19811426} \citep{dubach-2026-replication}.
-The full 624-GB WebSocket archive is not redistributed in the package; we describe the collector configuration in this section and provide the panel parquet artifacts (\texttt{data/\allowbreak panel.parquet}, \texttt{data/\allowbreak panel\_trade\_measures.\allowbreak parquet}, \texttt{data/\allowbreak panel\_quote/*}) directly, together with the on-chain scrape pipeline.
-A reader who wants to reproduce a single number in the paper can do so against the artifacts; a reader who wants to extend the analysis to a different window will need to re-run the WebSocket collector.
+The full 624-GB WebSocket archive is not redistributed in the package; this section describes the archive's structure and we provide the panel parquet artifacts (\texttt{data/\allowbreak panel.parquet}, \texttt{data/\allowbreak panel\_trade\_measures.\allowbreak parquet}, \texttt{data/\allowbreak panel\_quote/*}) directly, together with the on-chain scrape pipeline.
+A reader who wants to reproduce a single number in the paper can do so against the artifacts; a reader who wants to extend the analysis to a different window will need to capture or source an equivalent tick-level archive of the Polymarket WebSocket feed.